Parent Child Camp 2022

 - 1-night in our lodge and 1-night camping

 - 1-hour night adventure activity for the girls

 - Wild Pizza dinner Saturday night campfire and wood

 - Transportation to and from the weekend

 - sleeping mats, sleeping bags, linen, pillows etc

 - Alcohol/Beverages (you are welcome to bring this with you)

 - BYO camp chair, sleeping mattresses (total tent floor width is 1.2m), sleeping bags/blankets, pillows, cutlery and plates, cups

 4. Are tents provided?

-Yes 2 person tents are provided and are already erected.
+Yes 2 person tents are provided.
 All you need to do is add your bedding and you are set for sleeping